Shubhi66302/mapcreator/README.md

 ## Pro tip
 - `cd` into client in a new tab and run `npm test`.
 This will run a watcher that will rerun relevant tests when you make changes to a file.
 It's helpful to write tests for reducer functions as you can iterate quickly without making up the whole scenario in the browser.
-- To iterate fast on a UI component, `cd` into client in a new tab and run `yarn run storybook`.
+- To iterate fast on a UI component, `cd` into client in a new tab and run `npm run storybook`.
 Go to `localhost:9009` to see list of components (see `BarcodeViewPopup` for an example).
 Stories are defined in `stores/index.js`.
 Stories reload much faster than hot reload of react.

 # Deployment
 - Deployment is done through Dockerfile.
 There are two deployments on VM: